Blog

 4. If the answer to #2 is no, then what is the renewal rate of your Agreements?
 It should be more than 80% in a well-run group.

 6. How long have you been offering THIS service plan?
-Less than 24 months means that they are still in the early days of aligning their business around this delivery model.
+Less than 24 months means they are still in the early days of aligning their business with this delivery model.
 Proceed with caution!

 Categories